lucianosrp/talks/polars-demo/presentation.md

 ```

 <!--pause-->
-This file has 400K properties.
+This file has 400K features.

 <!--end_slide-->